 Your new category will be added to your list …

 (New post category added)

-Deleting a category does not delete posts assigned to that category.
-Instead, any posts that were assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).
+Deleting a category does not delete the posts assigned to that category.
+Instead, posts assigned to the deleted category will be reassigned to the default category (see further below).

 You can delete categories individually, or in bulk.

 To delete categories individually, place your mouse over the category and click the ‘Delete’ link …

 A message will pop up asking you to confirm the deletion.
 Click OK to proceed, or Cancel to abort …